MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data_FErrorAfterDocWinCreation:boolean-**  Did any error or exception happen after the document window is created.

+  - **Data_FileIOClpState:int** – Bitset containing values regarding sensitivity label status.
+For example, this includes information about whether coauthoring with protected labels is enabled, whether the document has a label applied from the current tenant, and whether the document is protected by IRM.

   - **Data\_FileUrlLocation -** Predefined set of values of where document is stored (NetworkShare, LocalDrive, ServerOther etc.)

   - **Data\_FirstSlideCompressedSize -** compressed size of first slide zip part (usually Slide1.xml)